Skip to main content

 Phase 1 (Figure 1) - Completed September 2024

-Once the marsh platform is established, native marsh grasses will be planted and tidal creeks will be created.
-The gaps in the breakwaters will allow for tidal flow in and out of the restored marsh, providing a nurse habitat for species such as shrimp, crabs, and fish.
-The site will take approximately 3-5 years for the vegetation to fully establish.
+The newly established marsh platform will then be enhanced into a more natural marsh habitat through creation of tidal creeks and planting of native marsh grasses.
+Gaps in the breakwaters will allow for tidal flow in and out of the restored marsh, providing a nursery habitat for species such as shrimp, crabs, fish, and birds.
+The site will take approximately 3-5 years for the vegetation to fully establish (Figure 4).

 Questions about this project can be submitted via email at DICshoreline@mobilecountyal.gov